Reduction in Radiation Exposure to Children and Young People from CT Scans

 CT scans are of benefit in a wide range of clinical situations – they provide a diagnosis in an emergency situation where immediate imaging is required, or when high quality bone detail is necessary to assess complex fractures or planning for surgery.
 However, these benefits also come with increased exposure to ionising radiation.

 International evidence has indicated that exposure to ionising radiation potentially increases cancer risk.
-A recent study1 has indicated that there is a higher risk of a person developing cancer in later life if they were exposed to ionising radiation from a CT scan as a child.
+A 2013 study1 has indicated that there is a higher risk of a person developing cancer in later life if they were exposed to ionising radiation from a CT scan as a child.
 This evidence confirms the importance of ensuring that imaging is only performed when clinically necessary, at radiation doses as low as possible.

-To support a reduction in unwarranted radiation exposure to children and young people from CT scans, the Commission has developed a range of resources and is promoting existing resources to inform the referral and provision of CT scans for children and young people.
-This work, funded by the Australian Government Department of Health, was undertaken in consultation with the states and territories, the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), medical colleges, professional bodies and peak groups that work in the area of child health.
+To support a reduction in unwarranted radiation exposure to children and young people from CT scans, the Commission has a range of resources and is also promoting existing resources to inform the referral and provision of CT scans for children and young people.
+This work, originally funded by the Australian Government Department of Health, was undertaken in consultation with the states and territories, the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), medical colleges, professional bodies and peak groups that work in the area of child health.

 - Brochure – What you need to know about CT scans for children: resource for parents and carers